 Appropriation.
 Column (2) will show the dollar appropriation symbol being utilized to purchase the foreign currency.
 These appropriations are usually referred to as "Special Foreign Currency Program Appropriations."
 There are also a few regular agency dollar appropriations involved, such as 12-2900 and 19-1128.
 If more than one appropriation is being used for the same type of currency, identify each on separate lines.

 Balance October 1, Column (3) will show the U.S. dollar equivalent of foreign currency units on hand as of the close of the preceding fiscal year.

 Reservation Certificates Issued (net).
-Show the net (net meaning issues less returns) U.S. dollar equivalent of foreign currency units received as authorized by FMS Form 6901 "Foreign Currency Reservation Certificate" identified as follows:
+Show the net (issues less returns) U.S. dollar equivalent of foreign currency units received as authorized by FMS Form 6901 "Foreign Currency Reservation Certificate" identified as follows:

 Expenditures (net).
 Column (6) will show net U.S. dollar equivalent of foreign currency expenditures (disbursements less repayments) reported monthly by disbursing officers on their SF 1221 "Statement of Transactions."

 Exchange Rate Adjustment.
 Column (7) will show the U.S. dollar equivalent of differences caused by: (1) rate fluctuations; (2) the conversion of one currency to another; (3) withdrawals of currencies by Government disbursing officers at rates which vary from collection rates; and (4) other adjustments.
 Positive figures indicate increases; negative figures indicate decreases.